xfekke/api-db-assignment/README.md

 #### Mock-Server Collection
 [Mock Server Collection](https://www.postman.com/gold-firefly-601719/workspace/api-db-assignment/collection/33841366-169a9988-7f29-4393-9c16-054b644e28a3?action=share&creator=33841366&active-environment=33841366-4dc57239-ce6d-48d5-9728-151255661fb6)

+#### Postman JSON
+The Postman collections and environment is also importet to the `.postman` folder.
+There is 3 collections: Tests, Extra Tests and Tests Mock.

 ### Documentation

 Manual and automated testing documentation exists in the `documentation` folder, each in a seperate file.